mrfixitpa/esp32-s3-box-3/README.md

 - Upload firmware to the ESP32-S3-Box-3
 - Wait for the device to reboot

-Once online, the idle screen will show the clock, temperature, and HVAC status.
+Once online, the idle screen will show the clock, temperature, HVAC status, and theme color.

 ---